milenakos/cat-bot/README.md

    Put that there if you are just starting out.

 2. Go inside of the `main.py` file, on first few lines you can change some config values, such as owner id, guild id, and bot id.
-You will need to create a guild and upload all emojis to a guild.
+You will need to create a guild and upload all emojis to that guild.
 You can download all the emojis here: <pending>
 3. Done!